Maxwell-Icharia/front-x/README.md

       Then, the fuction would return ['xanta', 'xdeam', 'deamna', 'ftart', 'meanm']

-THis function works and has been created with regard to python 2.7
+This function works and has been created with regard to python 2.7

 Enjoy...